mickabd/rust-learning/README.md

 # Rust Learning Repository

-This repository contains a Rust application to handle a deck of cards with two main functionalities: shuffle and draw.
+This repository contains Rust applications to handle a deck of cards and manage bank accounts with various functionalities.

 ## Project Structure

 - `deck/`: Contains the Rust application for managing a deck of cards.
+- `bank/`: Contains the Rust application for managing bank accounts.

 ## Functionalities

+### Deck Application

 1. **Shuffle**: Randomly shuffles the deck of cards.
 2. **Draw**: Draws a card from the deck.

+### Bank Application

+1. **Withdraw**: Withdraws an amount from an account.
+2. **Deposit**: Deposits an amount into an account.
+3. **Summary**: Prints a summary of the account and bank.

 ## Getting Started